-Generating Random Integers in a Specified Range in Java
+Java Code for Creating Random Integers in a Specified Range

-Generating Random Integers in a Specified Range in Java
+Java Code for Creating Random Integers in a Specified Range

 Random Integer Generation in Java: Avoiding Common Pitfalls